goliaro/moe_inference/docs/legion.md

 In the most common scenario, phase barriers and the acquire/release directives are used together: phase barriers are used to enforce the proper synchronization of acquire/release.

 ### Mapping
+Mappers expose to the application those decisions that affect its performance.
+Legion provides a **default mapper**, and a few other pre-designed ones, but the user is encourages to write their own application-specific mapper for better performance

+A mapper is an abstract C++ class defining a set of pure virtual functions invoked by the Legion runtime as callback.
+The invokations can happen in a unpredictable order, and the degree of concurrency between mapper callbacks is controlld by the **synchronization mode** that is selected.
+Mappers can store arbitrary state.

+**Mapper registration** consists of registering the mapper object with the runtime.
+This must be done before the application begins, but after the runtime is created.
+We can register a `CustomMapper` using `Runtime::add_registration_callback`, which takes a function pointer as an arguemnt.
+The function itself should take as arguments a `Machine` object, a `Runtime` pointer, and a reference to a STL set of `Processor` objects.
+We can register multiple callbacks by calling `Runtime::add_registration_callback` multiple times.
+The runtime will invoke the callback functions in the order they were added, once for each instance of the Legion runtime.
+In multiprocess jobs, there will be one copy of the Legion runtime per process, and thus one invocation of each callback per process.

+**Synchronization models** allow the user to control how a runtime instance's multiple threads should interact and whether they can invoke mapper calls for the same mapper concurrently.
+The synchronization model can only be set once and cannot be changed.
+There are three available synchronization models:

+1. **serialized non rereentrant**, where calls to the mapper objext are serialized and executed atomically.
+If mapper calls to the runtime are preempted, no other mapper call can be invoked by the runtime
+2. **serialized reentrant**, where at most one mapper call executes at a time, but if a mapper call invokes a runtime method that preempts it, the runtime can execute another mapper call or resume the blocked call
+3. **concurrent**, where mapper calls to the same mapper object can proceed concurrently.
+Users can use `lock_mapper` and `unlock_mapper` to perform synchronization

+**Machine interface**: it allows mappers to access information about the machine on which the application is executing.
+This is done through a `Machine` object, defined by **Realm**, Legion's low-level portability layer (file `realm/machine.h`).
+The older methods for accessing the machine object are `get_all_processors` and `get_all_memories`, which populate STL data structures with the names of processors and memories on the current machine.
+However, these methods are not scalable.
+The more modern and efficient interface uses **queries**: `ProcessorQuery` and `MemoryQuery`.
+The mapper applies **filters** to reduce the set of processors and memories of interest, thus making the search more efficient.
+For example, `local_address_space` specializes the query to the local node, `only_kind` specializes to a specific kind of processor, `has_affinity` requires the search to focus on processors/memories that have a certain affinity to other processors/memories, etc. Queries can still be expensive, so it's important to memoize the results whenever possible.

+#### Mapping tasks